khandy21yo/btran/README.md

 	- %var is not allowed in normal VaxBasic statements, but btran accepts it.
   TAB, POS, CCOS
-	Unix doesn't attempt to track the cursor position, to these functions require a greate deal of complexity to implemet correctly.
+	- Unix doesn't attempt to track the cursor position, to these functions require a greate deal of complexity to implemet correctly.
 It requires replacing the IO library with something else that tracks the current cursoe position, and escape sequences would quickly overwhelm it.
-	Best to reqrite code so it doesn't need these.
+	  Best to rewrite code so it doesn't need these.
-  Variable names
-	Some words are keywords in one context, and cab be used as variable names in another.
-For example, SET PROMPT is a command, but PROMPT can also be used as a variable in a RECORD.
-These will currently cause an error in btran.
   COMMON
-	COMMON is freqiently used to overlap memory so that a common data area can be seen in different ways, i,e, as a STRING in one COMMON, and an array of integers in another.
+	- COMMON is freqiently used to overlap memory so that a common data area can be seen in different ways, i,e, as a STRING in one COMMON, and an array of integers in another.
 Under C++ this would be handled as a 'union'.
 Due to the complesity of figuring out what is going on, they are just being converted to 'class' for now, and you are left to clean up the code.
   MAP
-	MAP is being handled exactly the same as COMMON.
+	- MAP is being handled exactly the same as COMMON.
 	  MAP's are usually used for RMS I/O, which doesn't exist in any standard way in C++.
 The code needs to be cleaned up after processing, So it is being converted into a simple 'class' for now.

 Several packages are required to use this code.